colinaut/action-form/README.md

 ### Attributes

 * novalidate - sets novalidate on form when defined
+* auto-error - automatically adds af-error elements for fields that require validation, unless there is already a matching af-error.

-## Enhanced Fieldset
+## Watchers

-To enhance a fieldset or an af-step so that it automatically show/hides and disables  use the following data attributes.
+Used to make any element automatically hide(add `disable` and `hidden` attributes) or show(remove `disable` and `hidden` attributes) based on the value of a field.

+Use the following attributes on any element to have action-form turn them into watchers.
+This includes af-step, which allows you to show/hide steps.
+Note: `disable` only works to disable fields when set on the field itself or a parent fieldset.
+So if you need to hide a step and disable all fields in a step, the a watcher needs to be set on the fields or a parent fieldset as well.

 ### Attributes

-* data-watch - name of the field to watch
+* data-watch - name of the field to watch for changes. _If set without value or regex it will match if there is any value or if it is checked._
-* data-value - value to match against the field's value
+* data-value - value to exact match against the field's value
 * data-regex - regex to use for testing against the field's value

 ## `<af-error>`

 Error message element which watches fields or fieldsets to see if they are invalid and displays the error if so.
 It will set the proper aria-labelledby attribute and aria-invalid attribute.
+If the element has no content, then "Required" will automatically be added.

 This element also allows checking groups of fields in a fieldset to see if a minimum number of of them are checked or have values filled in.
-When watching a fieldset the element will automatically add `<af-group-count>` element unless it already exists in the fieldset.
+When watching a fieldset the element will automatically add a hidden by default `<af-group-count>` element unless it already exists in the fieldset.

 ### Attributes